-ASIAN AM 376-0 Advanced Topics in Literary and Cultural Studies Close study of Asian American literary and cultural texts within a theme, genre, or other organizing criterion, with an emphasis on theory and its application.
+Studies Close study of Asian American literary and cultural studies Close study of Asian American literary and cultural texts within a theme, genre, or other organizing criterion, with an emphasis on theory and its application.
 May be repeated for credit with a different topic.